 The National LGBTQ Task Force notes that transgender workers report unemployment at double the rate of the population as a whole.
 It also notes that transgender workers are at greater risk of unemployment and poverty.

-Lack of housing, medical care, and employment may lead to transgender women having to rely on sex work.
-This may increase the risk of contracting HIV.
+Lack of housing, medical care, and employment may lead to transgender women having to

 Transgender women may rely on sex work, due to the stigma and discrimination from employers in the traditional labor market.
 Transgender women may also participate in behaviors that can increase the risk of exposure to HIV during sex work, such as unprotected anal sex.